Rethink Job Perks for the New Way of Working

 The good news is that company culture isn’t tied to the four walls of a building – it’s a set of experiences that people have every day that create a great workplace.
 Sure, perks matter – they grab attention and can be a sign of leadership’s investment in their people – but they are just the beginning.

-Today, Employer Brand is less about perks and more about actions and experiences.
+Today, Employer Branding is less about perks and more about actions and experiences.
 Through studying employee experience for nearly 30 years, Great Place to Work® research shows that tangible benefits – like fancy campuses and buffet lunches only go so far.
 Our data tells us that in this new environment, people want five primary things:

 1. Trustworthy leaders